SirvachJumani/AFE2-Volatility-Modeling-and-Downside-Risk-Modeling/README.md

 5. Use a GJR-GARCH(1,1) model to check whether we have leverage effects are present in the dataset.
 6. Use an EGARCH(1,1) for the same purpose whether we have leverage effects are present in the dataset.

-# SUMMARY for Downside Risk Modeling
+# Summary for Downside Risk Modeling
 Description for Downside Risk Modeling: Using the same dataset of Euro stock. firstly compute the empirical distribution for the historical simulation at Value at Risk (VaR) (99%) and Expected Shortfall (ES) (99%), moreover create GARCH combination models with Normal distribution, Student t distribution, Normal GJR-GARCH distribution, and Student GJR-GARCH distribution to check which model performs better in term of the correct conditional and unconditional coverage by Backtest of Value at Risk (VaR).

 # Task done in Downside Risk Modeling